BlogDestinationsWalking Holidays in Scotland for Over 50s in 2026

 2. The Isle of Arran – “Scotland in Miniature”

-Known as “Scotland in Miniature,” the Isle of Arran hiking tour is perfect if you want a bit of everything without committing to a mainland epic.
+Known as “Scotland in Miniature,” the Self-guided England walking tours are perfect if you want a bit of everything without committing to a mainland epic.
 Here, you’ll find rugged coastal paths, ancient standing stones, and even dramatic mountain ridges, all within a relatively compact island.

 Arran is especially popular among mature walkers thanks to its variety; gentle seaside rambles one day, more adventurous inland trails the next.
 Add in the island’s welcoming villages and cozy accommodations, and you’ve got a tour that balances activity with comfort.